 Each ENVISAT ASAR dataset consists of many millions of pixels, hence tiling is necessary.
 We selected a tile size of 2000 × 2000 pixels.
 There may be three or more tiles along the swath, depending on how much of the orbit intersects the UKCS.

 The next stage in the block diagram in Figure 4 was to extract the contours of IWs in the image, then apply tests to discriminate true IW features from non-IW edges.
 This was applied to the original level 1 ASAR data to avoid any loss of data due to image resampling and mapping.
 The intermediate results of IW detection were saved in the PNG image format at native ASAR resolution.
 The results of IW detection were applied at the next processing stage to produce the IW occurrence maps that show the frequency of IW observation for different regions of the UKCS (Section 4).
 Any data outside the UKCS were masked out and the images were mapped into the geographic Lat/Lon projection, WGS 84 geographic datum.
-The medium and low resolution maps (pixel size 10 x 10 arc minutes, or 19 km in latitude and 10 km in longitude at UK latitudes) were generated and saved in PNG, GeoTIFF and NetCDF data format.
-The remaining stages in the processing chain are detailed in the following sections.
+Maps with pixel size 10 x 10 arc minutes, or 19 km in latitude and 10 km in longitude at UK latitudes were generated and saved in PNG, GeoTIFF and NetCDF data format.
+The stages in the processing chain are detailed in the following sections.

 3.2 Automatic detection of IWs